digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 is needed to successfully pull the Digital Asset artifacts from JFrog Artifactory.

-If you need access or additional support, email support@digitalasset.com.
+If you need access or additional support, [contact us](https://www.digitalasset.com/contact-us?comments=I%27m%20requesting%20access%20to%20jFrog).

 The CN QS is a Dockerized application and requires `Docker Desktop <https://www.docker.com/products/docker-desktop/>`__.
 Running